-The State Housing Law within HSC, Division 13, Part 1.5, commencing with Section 17910, charges HCD with the responsibility for developing building standards for hotels, motels, apartments, condominiums, lodging houses and dwellings (including one- and two-family dwellings).
+The State Housing Law within HSC, Division 13, Part 1.5, commencing with Section 17910, charges HCD with the responsibility for developing building standards for hotels, motels, apartments, condominiums, lodging houses and other dwellings (including one- and two-family dwellings).
 The scope of HCD's authority is limited to structural, mechanical, electrical, plumbing systems and related equipment, and green building standards.
 Such adoptions are shown by the acronym HCD 1 within the code and MATs.
-Read more about HCD adoptions in Section 1.8 of the 2022 CBC.
+Read more about HCD adoptions in Section 1.8 of the 2025 CBC.
 Also see HSC Sections 17921(a) and 17922.

 State Housing Law within HSC Section 17921(b) assigns the responsibility for developing fire and panic safety building standards for these structures to SFM.
 Such adoptions are shown by the acronym SFM within the code text and MATs.
-Read more about SFM adoptions in Section 1.11 of the 2022 CBC.
+Read more about SFM adoptions in Section 1.11 of the 2025 CBC.

 HSC Division 13, Parts 5.3 and 5.5, including Sections 19952 through 19959.5, assigns the responsibility for the development of building standards for accessibility in places of public accommodation and commercial facilities to DSA.
 Such adoptions are shown in the code and MATs by the acronym DSA-AC.
 Hotels and motels are included in the definition of "Place of Public Accommodation" and are therefore subject to accessibility requirements adopted by DSA.
-DSA-AC adoptions also apply to publicly funded housing, regardless of the number of dwelling units.
-Read more about DSA-AC adoptions in section 1.9 of the 2022 CBC and GOV Section 12955.1.
+DSA-AC adoptions also apply to public housing, regardless of the number of dwelling units.
+Read more about DSA-AC adoptions in section 1.9 of the 2025 CBC and GOV Section 12955.1.

-GOV Section 12955.1 assigns the responsibility for the development of building standards for accessibility in covered multifamily dwellings to HCD.
-Lodging houses, time shares, apartment buildings with three or more dwelling units, and condominiums with four or more dwelling units are defined as multifamily dwellings subject to accessibility adoptions by HCD.
+GOV Section 12955.1 assigns the responsibility for the development of building standards for accessibility in covered multifamily dwellings, not considered public housing, to HCD.
+Lodging houses, some timeshares, apartment buildings with three or more dwelling units, condominiums with four or more dwelling units, dormitories, and other dwellings defined as covered multifamily dwellings are subject to accessibility adoptions by HCD.
 Such adoptions are shown in the code and MATs with the acronym HCD 1-AC.
-One- and two-family dwellings are not subject to accessibility requirements unless publicly funded.
-Read Sections 1.8.2.1.2, 1101A and 1102A of the 2022 CBC for more information on the application of HCD 1-AC adoptions.
+One- and two-family dwellings are not subject to accessibility requirements unless considered public housing .
+Read Sections 1.8.2.1.2, 1101A and 1102A of the 2025 CBC for more information on the application of HCD 1-AC adoptions.

 PRC, Division 15, commencing with Section 25000, assigns the responsibility for the development of building standards for energy efficiency and conservation to CEC.
 Hotels, motels, condominiums, apartments, lodging houses and dwellings are subject to adoptions by CEC for energy conservation.
 Such adoptions are shown by the acronym CEC in the code text and MATs in applicable parts of Title 24.
-Most CEC provisions are in the 2022 California Energy Code, Part 6 of Title 24, which has no MATs because it is entirely adopted by CEC.
-Read Section 100 of the 2022 California Energy Code for more information and applications of CEC adoptions.
+Most CEC provisions are in the 2025 California Energy Code, Part 6 of Title 24, which has no MATs because it is entirely adopted by CEC.
+Read Section 100 of the 2025 California Energy Code for more information and applications of CEC adoptions.

-The 2022 edition of CALGreen includes mandatory and voluntary provisions applicable to residential buildings that are developed and adopted by HCD under the authority of State Housing Law.
+The 2025 edition of CALGreen includes mandatory and voluntary provisions applicable to residential buildings that are developed and adopted by HCD under the authority of the State Housing Law.
 HCD adoptions are identified in the code and MATs by the acronym HCD 1.
 Read Sections 101, 104 and 301 of CALGreen for detailed scope and application information.